manikandantamilselvan/LogHelper/README.md

-# LogHelper
+# Enhanced Logging Utility
-The PrintLogs utility is a custom logging class designed for debugging in a Swift application.
-Here’s a detailed breakdown of its components:
+LogsHelper class is a helpful utility for logging debug information during development.
+Here's a brief review and suggestions for potential improvement: